Design and performance of a scintillation tracker for track matching in nuclear-emulsion-based neutrino interaction measurement: Design and components of the scintillation tracker

 \subsection{DAQ system}

 NIM EASIROC (Extended Analogue Si-pm Integrated ReadOut Chip) modules~\cite{Nakamura:EASIROC} are used to read out signals from the MPPCs.
 Each EASIROC module can operate 64 MPPCs at once and thus, four modules are operated in parallel.
-Trigger threshold for each channel is set to 2.5\,p.e. and channels exceeding the threshold are treated as hits.
+Trigger threshold for each channel is set to 2.5\,p.e. (photoelectron equivalent) and channels exceeding the threshold are treated as hits.
+The total rate of the dark noise exceeding the trigger threshold is measured to be \SI{300}{\Hz} before the operation.
 When there are hits in both the horizontal and vertical modules, and the beam trigger is provided by the J\nobreakdash-PARC neutrino beamline, the DAQ is triggered and the charge and hit timing in each channel are recorded.

 If there are no hits in a spill of the beam, a dummy trigger is generated by delaying the beam trigger by \SI{5}{\us}.
 The dummy trigger assures that the scintillation tracker acquires data once in each spill even if there are no hits in the scintillation tracker in the spill.